-• Name of data subject: Name of person who made request: Date request received: / Contact DPO (dposchools@s omerset.gov.uk) : / Date acknowledgement sent: Date acknowledgement sent:// Name of person dealing with request: Notes (Overwrite the statements in grey) Are they entitled to the data?
-If no reply stating reasons and/o r ask for proof Do you understand what data they are asking for?
-If no, ask requestor for clarity Identify the data What data sources, where they a Collect the data required You may need to ask others - st request. ate a deadline in your Do you own all the data?
-If no, ask third parties to release supplied by another agency sucl Service, you do not own the data n as Psychology Do you need to exempt/redact data?
-If exempting/redacting be clear of Document name, data exempted of your reasons Is the data going to be ready in time?
-Record delays and reasons.
-Communicate with requestor sta and asking if they would like the so far. ting reason for delay Create pack Make sure that the data is in an paper, word, excel etc. easy to access format: Inform requestor you have the data Ask them how they would like it delivered Deliver data Ask for confirmation/special deliv /ery?
-At all stages, your DPO or DF Date request completed: PL will be able to provide you with advice. (within 30 days of request) / Signed off by:
+oubject Access Request Record Name of data subject: Name of person who made request: Date request received: Date request received:/ Contact DPO (dposchools@s Contact DPO (dposchools@somerset.gov.uk) :// Date acknowledgement sent:// Name of person dealing with request: Notes (Overwrite the statements in grey) Are they entitled to the data?
+If no reply stating rea asons and/or ask for proof Do you understand what data they are asking for?
+If no, ask requestor f or clarity Identify the data What data sources, where they are kept Collect the data required You may need to asl request. k others - state a deadline in your If no, ask third parties to release external data.
+If described by another agency such as Psychology Service, you do not own the data. agency such as Psychology Do you need to exempt/redact data?
+If exempting/redacting ng be clear of your reasons ta exempted/redacted, why.
+Is the data going to be ready in time? easons. equestor stating reason for delay ould like the data you have collected Create pack paper, word, excel e ata is in an easy to access format: tc.
+Inform requestor you have the data Ask them how they v vould like it delivered Deliver data Ask for confirmation/ special delivery?
+At all stages, your DPO or DP L will be able to provide de you with advice.
+Date request completed: (within 30 days of request) / Signed off by: